NatsukiBot/api/README.md

  * The token can be included in the request's **Authorization** header using the **Bearer** schema.

  To view the available endpoints for the API, view the generated documentation.
 See **Documentation**.

+ ## Real-time Updates

+ If you use the API (whether it be my production instance, or your local instance) to make a website/dashboard/etc., you can connect to it with Socket.io to get live updates every time a CREATE, POST, or PUT endpoint is hit.

+ This is perfect for a Discord bot that updates the API, and you want to use the new data immediately in a web interface without having to send another request to the API.
+The API will just send you the data automatically.

  ## Data Policy